-If you have not attained age 59 1⁄2 and are actively employed (including if you are on an approved paid or unpaid leave of absence, furlough or if you are receiving STD benefits from the UPC STD/LTD Plan) you may request a hardship withdrawal.
+If you are actively employed (including if you are on an approved paid or unpaid leave of absence or if you are receiving STD benefits from the UPC STD/LTD Plan) you may request a hardship withdrawal.

 You may make a hardship withdrawal if the Plan Administrator (or its delegate for this purpose) determines you have an immediate and heavy financial need, and a hardship withdrawal is necessary to satisfy the need.
 Prior to making a hardship withdrawal, you must make all non-hardship withdrawals described above for which you are eligible.
 Hardship withdrawals are payable only in cash and you may only withdraw the amount necessary to satisfy your need.
 Shares of Company Stock withdrawn in a hardship withdrawal must be liquidated and paid in cash.